kaalam/document.source/jazz_reference/pages/api_ref_intro.md

 ### The Bebop API

 {% include important.html content="Bebop implementation in C++ will start with Jazz version 0.6.x.
-For the moment, consider the bebop API just like the current http API without the restrictions of http predicates and with function calls.
+For the moment, consider the bebop API just like the current http API without the restrictions of http predicates.
 Functions are just Blocks and function arguments are Tuples." %}

 ### The http API

 The http API is what this documentation is about.
-It has two parts, one http specific (http predicates and encoding specifics) and a general syntax of queries with is defined by its parts (names, locators, constants, slicing and contracts).
+It has two parts, one http specific (http predicates and encoding specifics) and a general syntax of queries which is defined by its parts: (names, locators, constants, slicing, ...).
 Before that, it is important to read how the different modules fit together and what the different APIS /, // and /// are.

 ### Python and R APIs